simonjwright/ASIS/doc/html/gnatcheck_rm/_sources/gnatcheck_rm/predefined_rules.txt

     this disables checks for such objects.
 It does not disable any other checks for this rule

+*Interrupt_Suffix*
+    Removes the suffix specified for protected subprograms used as interrupt handlers.
+It does not disable any other checks for this rule.

 If more than one parameter is used, parameters must be separated by commas.